OGGM/oggm/docs/contributing.rst

 There are some extra requirements to build the docs: you will need to have ``sphinx``, ``numpydoc`` and ``ipython`` installed.

-If you have a conda environment named ``oggm-env``, you can install the extra requirements with::
+If you have a conda environment named ``oggm_env``, you can install the extra requirements with::

-      conda install -n oggm-env sphinx ipython numpydoc
+      conda install -n oggm_env sphinx ipython numpydoc

 Building the documentation